MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Hierarchical Training Data Generation and Performance Analysis

 The development of robust extraction models for scientific domains require high-quality labeled training data that captures the full complexity of domain-specific knowledge representation.
 In materials science literature, this challenge is compounded by extreme heterogeneity in notation systems, inconsistent reporting conventions, and characteristic long-tail distributions where technologically critical but specialized properties have minimal representation compared to commonly studied properties.
 Our hierarchical data preparation strategy directly addresses these constraints through a three-component approach designed to systematically overcome the limitations inherent in each individual methodology while preserving scientific validity essential for materials informatics applications.

-For property extraction, we constructed datasets with balanced desired property-containing (Prop) and non-property-containing (Non-Prop) table distributions across training, validation, and test splits (Tab.~\ref{tab:prop_data_split}).
-For composition extraction, we applied targeted annotation algorithms to reclassify misidentified tables, improving the training distribution from the original structure-aware dataset categorization (SCC, MCC, PI, NC) as shown in Tab.~\ref{tab:comp_data_split}.
+For property extraction, we constructed datasets with balanced desired property-containing (Prop) and non-property-containing (Non-Prop) table distributions across training, validation, and test splits (Supplementary Table~\ref{tab:prop_data_split}).
+For composition extraction, we applied targeted annotation algorithms to reclassify misidentified tables, improving the training distribution from the original structure-aware dataset categorization (SCC, MCC, PI, NC) as shown in Supplementary Table~\ref{tab:comp_data_split}.
 While training datasets were generated through automated pipelines, validation and test sets were manually annotated by experts to ensure rigorous evaluation benchmarks.